Kaptai Dam: Description

 The earthen dam is 670 m long and 45.7 m wide with a 16-gate spillway on the left side.
 The construction of the dam submerged 655 km2 area.
 This included 220 km2 of cultivable land, 40 percent of the cultivable land in the area, and displaced 18,000 families and 100,000 tribal people, of which 70% were Chakma.
 The dam flooded the original Rangamati town and other structures.

 Social and ecological effects

 Inhabitants of the storage reservoir area who lost their homes and farmland due to flooding were not compensated.
 More than 40,000 Chakma tribals emigrated to Arunachal Pradesh, India.
 The scarcity of land is considered a main cause of the continuing conflict in the area.

-The building of the dam and reservoir also caused destruction of wilderness and loss of wildlife and wildlife habitats.
+The building of the dam and reservoir also caused the destruction of wilderness and the loss of wildlife and wildlife habitats.